lkuper/CSE232-2023-09/course-overview.md

 ### Reading response submission logistics

-Reading responses are due **at midnight Pacific time on the day before we discuss the reading in class**.
+Reading responses are due **at 11:59:59pm Pacific time on the day before we discuss the reading in class**.
 The reason for this relatively early deadline is to give me time to look at the responses before class so that I can structure the in-class discussion based on them.
 Don't be surprised if you see some of your questions used in the in-class discussions!

 You will submit your reading response [on Canvas](https://canvas.ucsc.edu/courses/65302), in the discussion forums set up for each paper.
 Once you submit, you'll get to see other people's submissions.
 After submitting, take a look at the other submissions to make sure that your questions aren't a repeat (or very close to a repeat) of any already-submitted questions.
 In that case, you should edit your questions to make them clearly distinct from the previously-submitted ones.  _It is to your advantage to turn in your reading response relatively early_, because the earlier you turn it in, the less likely it is that your questions will be a repeat of any previously-submitted questions!